AdobeDocs/control-panel.en/help/sftp/using/sftp-storage-management.md

 >[!CONTEXTUALHELP]
 >id="cp_storage"
 >title="About storage capacity"
 >abstract="In this tab, you can view the storage capacity and utilization information for your SFTP servers.
+You can also list the top 10 files that are consuming the most space on an SFTP server by clicking its name.
 Only SFTP servers that you have access to are shown here.
 Please contact your Administrator to request access to other SFTP servers."
 >additional-url="https://images-tv.adobe.com/mpcv3/8a977e03-d76c-44d3-853c-95d0b799c870_1560205338.1920x1080at3000_h264.mp4" text="Watch demo video"

 You may have different storage capacity provisioned on your SFTP server, depending on your contractual terms.